ithorp279/We-LGBT/README.md

 # We LBGT
 ![Banner](https://raw.githubusercontent.com/xorprojects/We-LGBT/master/marquee.png)
 ## Description:
-We LGBT is an extension with delightful additions to the web browsing experience relating positively with the LGBT+ community.
+We LGBT is an extension with delightful additions to the web browsing experience relating to the LGBT+ community.

 #### Features:
 - Icon changes color when on a website that's owner supports LGBT+ rights
-- Some logos change to their LGBT+ supportive one (off by default)
-- Some profile pictures change to their LGBT+ supportive one (off by default)

 ## Installation:
 #### Chrome Webstore: